 STREAM 1: Exploratory Research Projects

-In this Stream, funding will be provided to early career Canadian PIs to engage with Indian teams with the purposes of developing solutions to our pressing problems of food insecurity.
+In this Stream, funding will be provided to Canadian PIs to engage with Indian teams with the purposes of developing solutions to our pressing problems of food insecurity.
 These solutions may entail one or more of the following methods:

 STREAM 2: Deployment of Climate-Smart Agritech Models that Enhance Food Security